 If you’ve ever seen Shark Tank, you’re already familiar with the importance of research.
 The entrepeneurs have to know their markets to convince the sharks (high-level business people) that their proposals offer something new and worthwhile; without research, they have little hope of being persuasive.

 The same is true in academic work.
 We typically deal in knowledge rather than products, but the situation is fundamentally the same: knowing the literature in your field helps you formulate and pitch your ideas.

-How do you find good sources, the truly key ones, and how do you incorporate them into your writing so that they back up your argument without taking it over?
+How do you find good sources, and how do you incorporate them into your writing so that they back up your argument without taking it over?

 If these questions have been gnawing at you, sink your teeth into this section's resources.
 The links on this page offer an overview of how to approach research.
-Not sure what you're looking for?
-See our page on Research Questions.
+Not sure what information you're looking for?
+See our page on research questions.

 Key Research Links

 - Thinking of conducting any research that might even possibly be Human Subjects Research—or have no idea what that means?
 Peruse NPS's Institutional Review Board website and view the "Going Straight to the Source" presentation.

 - Already comfortable with research but need help on citations?
 See our "Citations" section.